How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 Greylist

-For individual IPs or subnets specified in this list, you can assign a unique protection method, different from that for other addresses.
-You can add a new address to the list following the same procedure as for the Whitelist.
+For individual IPs or subnets specified in this list, you can assign a unique protection method that differs from the one applied to other addresses.
+You can add a new address to the list using the same procedure as for the Whitelist.

 Geolocation Filter